 Shortlisted candidates for 2019 entry will be told whether or not their application has been successful on 9 January 2019.
 Decisions will be released via UCAS Track early in the morning.
 This will be followed by direct communication from the college considering your application.

-Tutors will make a decision based on all aspects of your application:
+Tutors make decisions based on all aspects of your application:

 - your interview

 - any admissions tests or written work required for your course

 If you have a received an offer, then congratulations!
 Over the next months we will keep in touch via our offer holder newsletters which will give you tips and insights into student life at Oxford and let you know how to prepare for your arrival here next October.
 If you can’t wait that long, then have a look now at our Oxford Students website.
 In the meantime, best of luck with those exams!
 We hope the prospect of joining us soon will keep you going during all that revision.

 Typically, we receive at least 22,000 applications for around 3,250 places and every year we receive applications from many more brilliant candidates than we have places for.
 We are very aware that sadly not everyone will receive the news they were hoping for from Oxford this January.
 We also know that many who do not receive an offer here, go on to have a fabulous time at another university and some even come here for postgraduate study.
 So we may meet again, but in the meantime, we wish you every success with your studies and would like to thank you for considering Oxford.

 Offers can be made by a particular college or may be 'open' (not made by a specific college).
 They can also be 'conditional' or 'unconditional'.

 If you receive an offer but have not yet completed all your current qualifications, it is likely that this will be conditional on your achieving certain results.
 Your place will be confirmed when you have completed your qualifications and if you have satisfied the conditions of the offer.
 For details of typical offers for your course, please see the Entrance Requirements tab on the relevant course page.
 Please note that any offer may also include a requirement for evidence of proficiency in the English language.